CA teacher caught berating students in leaked Zoom over push for in-person learning, 'Come at me'

 EXCLUSIVE: A California high school teacher was caught on camera berating students for their parents' collective push to end remote learning and return children to their classrooms full time.

-In a video shared by a parent on Facebook, San Marcos teacher Alissa Piro can be heard raising her voice at several seniors during a virtual lesson over Zoom.
+In a video shared on Facebook, San Marcos High School teacher Alissa Piro can be heard raising her voice at several seniors during a virtual lesson over Zoom.

-Piro appears to be referencing an ongoing lawsuit launched by a coalition of parents against Gov. Gavin Newsom and six North Country school districts seeking eased COVID restrictions and an accelerated return to physical classrooms, though local unions say doing so would constitute judicial overreach.
+Piro, who teaches English, appears to be referencing an ongoing lawsuit launched by a coalition of parents against Gov. Gavin Newsom and six North Country school districts seeking eased COVID restrictions and an accelerated return to physical classrooms, though local unions say doing so would constitute judicial overreach.

 CA SCHOOL BOARD EXPECTED TO VOTE ON HYBRID PLAN THAT EXCLUDES 7TH GRADERS FROM IN PERSON LEARNING